arangodb/docs-hugo/site/content/3.10/data-science/arangographml/getting-started.md

 `arangoml` package.
 {{< /tip >}}

-ArangoGraphML's suite of services and packages is driven by what we call **"specifications"**.
-These specifications are standard Python dictionaries and describe the task being performed and the data being used.
-The ArangoGraphML services work closely together, with one task providing inputs to another.
+ArangoGraphML's suite of services and packages is driven by **"specifications"**.
+These specifications are standard Python dictionaries that describe the task being performed, & the data being used.
+The ArangoGraphML services work closely together, with the previous task being used as the input for the next.

-The following is a guide to show how to use the `arangoml` package in order to:
+Let's take a look at using the `arangoml` package to:

 1. Manage projects
 2. Featurize data